microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-access.yaml` fails with the error message "Could not access the resources.
-Ensure the 'PR_Metrics_Access_Token' secret environment variable has access to 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'."
+Ensure the 'PR_Metrics_Access_Token' secret environment variable has access to 'Code' > 'Read & write' and 'Pull Request Threads' > 'Read & write'."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-history.yaml` fails with the error message "Could not access sufficient Git history.
 Disable 'fetchDepth' (YAML)